Great Andamanese languages: Grammar

-The Great Andamanese languages are agglutinative languages, with an extensive prefix and suffix system.Temple, Richard C. (1902).
-A Grammar of the Andamanese Languages, being Chapter IV of Part I of the Census Report on the Andaman and Nicobar Islands.
-Superintendent's Printing Press: Port Blair.
+The Great Andamanese languages are agglutinative languages, with an extensive prefix and suffix system.
 They have a distinctive noun class system based largely on body parts, in which every noun and adjective may take a prefix according to which body part it is associated with (on the basis of shape, or functional association).
 Thus, for instance, the *aka- at the beginning of the language names is a prefix for objects related to the tongue.
-An adjectival example can be given by the various forms of yop, "pliable, soft", in Aka-Bea:
+An adjectival example can be given by the various forms of yop, "pliable, soft", in Akabea: